theoitssurabaya/Mini-SCADA-System/PLC System/README.md

    - Click Import.
 3. **Configure Nodes**: Update the Modbus nodes within the flow to point to the Omron PLC's IP address.
 4. **Deploy**: Click the Deploy button to apply the changes and start the SCADA interface.

+## System Operation Walkthrough

+1. **Safety Lockout System (Reset)**: The PLC features a hardcoded Safety Lockout mechanism.
+Before any operation can begin, ensure the physical red XB2 E-Stop button is released (pulled out).
+You MUST press the physical Red Safety Reset XB7 button to clear the Master Safety Lockout Latch in the PLC.
+Motors will not spin while this latch is engaged.
+2. **Access Dashboard**: Open a web browser on the SCADA Server and navigate to `http://localhost:1880/ui` to access the Node-RED HMI.
+3. **Motor Control**: You can control the motors (Enable, Direction, Speed) directly from the HMI, or use the physical Green XB7 buttons in the field to toggle the motors on/off.
+4. **Thermal Monitoring**: The PT100 sensor provides real-time temperature feedback.
+The SCADA system will log this data to IoTDB and can adjust Motor 2's speed if the thermal ramp triggers.
+5. **Emergency Stop**: In case of an emergency, press the physical field E-Stop button or click the Emergency Stop button on the HMI dashboard to immediately halt all operations.

+## System Power Up & Shutdown Procedures

+### Power On Procedure
+1. Boot the SCADA Server Laptop and start Node-RED.
+2. Plug in the AC Power Cable to energize the Mean Well PSU.
+This will supply 24V DC to the VCC Bus Bar, powering the Omron CP2E PLC, PT100 Transmitter, TB6600 Drivers, and all Field Buttons.
+3. Wait for the Omron PLC to finish booting and enter RUN/MONITOR mode.
+4. Verify the Node-RED dashboard indicates active connection and telemetry.

+### Power Off Procedure
+1. Ensure the E-Stop is pressed or all motors are commanded to a full stop via the Node-RED dashboard.
+2. Unplug the AC Power Cable to de-energize the Mean Well PSU, safely cutting power to the PLC, drivers, and sensors simultaneously.
+3. Stop Node-RED on the SCADA Server.